brews/dalia/README.rst

 This code is under heavy development.
 Don't use it.

 * Documentation: https://dalia.readthedocs.io.
-* Free software: GNU General Public License v3
+* Free software: Apache License 2.0

 Features
 --------